Engee documentation

 where

-• - is the input signal;
+• — input signal;

 • — output signal;

-• - state;
+• — condition;

 • — initial state .

-To create a fully discrete system it is recommended to use the block Discrete-Time Integrator.
+To create a fully discrete system, it is recommended to use the block Discrete-Time Integrator.

-Definition of initial states
+Determination of initial states

-• When the integral is less than or equal to Lower saturation limit, the output is held at Lower saturation limit.
+• When the integral is less than or equal to Lower saturation limit, the output signal is held at Lower saturation limit.

 integrator 2